bogaczmateusz/smartmeal/.ai/prd.md

 - Then I see a confirmation prompt to prevent accidental deletion.
 - When I confirm the deletion,
 - Then my account and all my data (recipes, preferences) are permanently erased.
-- And I am logged out and redirected to the homepage.
+- And I am logged out and redirected to the login page.

 _ID_: US-006
 _Title_: Generate a Recipe Using AI